-Good Clinical Practice (GCP) Refresher v.2
+Good Clinical Practice E6(R3) Refresher

 About This Course

-The Good Clinical Practice (GCP) Refresher v.2 online training course is designed to assist clinical researchers who have already undertaken a previous GCP course to refresh their knowledge of the basic principles of GCP and how these principles can be applied in the research setting.
+The Good Clinical Practice E6(R3) Refresher online training course is designed to assist clinical researchers who have already undertaken a previous GCP course to refresh their knowledge of the basic principles of GCP and how these principles can be applied in the research setting.
 This revised refresher reflects the latest developments in clinical research, aligning with the newly released ICH GCP E6(R3) guidelines and the 2025 National Statement on Ethical Conduct in Human Research.
 It has been approved by the TransCelerate Site Qualification and Training Initiative, a mutual recognition program for ICH E6 GCP training targeted at investigator site personnel.

 With the ability to exit and resume the course at any point, participants have the flexibility to fit training into their busy schedules and gain valuable insights into this critical aspect of clinical trials.

 This refresher provides an efficient way to stay current with evolving standards while ensuring ethical and high‑quality research practice in Australia.
+It also includes specific content highlighting what is new and what has changed in the updated ICH GCP E6(R3) guideline.

 Pricing